Baraza is a new luxury resort, built in a traditional Swahili Arab style.

 Dangerous animals: Low Risk

-Security measures: Baraza has a front gate which is normally closed and watched, as well as discrete security guards around the property.
+Security measures: Baraza’s front gate is normally closed and watched, and there are discreet security guards around the property.

 Fire safety: There are fire extinguishers in all rooms.